Orbit Fitting

 OrbitFit

-kete.fitting.fit_orbit_mcmc(seeds, observations, include_asteroids=False, num_draws=1000, num_tune=500, non_grav=None, maxdepth=10)
+kete.orbit_fitting.fit_orbit_mcmc(seeds, observations, include_asteroids=False, num_draws=1000, num_tune=500, non_grav=None, maxdepth=10, target_accept=0.8)

 Estimate orbit uncertainty from observations using Markov Chain Monte Carlo.